-A Request for Proposal, or RFP, is the preferred way for many companies to do business.
+An RFP, Request for Proposal, is the preferred way for many companies to do business.
 In fact for some organizations, like the U.S. government, it’s the only way.

 You may be familiar with the term or perhaps even contributed some information to an RFP response, but do you truly understand the RFP process?
 It’s a tightly structured one designed to level the playing field for businesses that want to work with a particular organization.